KevinBatdorf/wavy-divider/readme.txt

 1. Set 1 peak to create a single smooth curve

 == Changelog ==

+= 1.6.0 =
+- Feature: Add viewBox fine tuning to fix instances where a tiny pixel gap my appear

 = 1.5.0 =
 - Feature: Center wave when only 1 point is selected and is smooth